boggydigital/clo/README.md

 While clo has been designed with Go 1.16 embedding in mind, we'll provide directions on how to use it today and will update once 1.16 is released.

-## Installing clo module
+## Using clo module

-TBD

-`go get github.com/boggydigital/clo`
+- Run `go get github.com/boggydigital/clo`
+- In your app import `github.com/boggydgital/clo`
+- Load definitions with `LoadDefinitions`,

 ## Common clo use patterns

 Apps that use clo might start with the following general sequence of actions:

-- Read definitions bytes (this will be replaced with go:embed in 1.16)
-- Load definitions from bytes
+- Add a definitions file named `clo.json` in the root of your project
-- Parse `os.Args` using definitions to get `Request` data with command, arguments, flags
+- Parse `os.Args` (using default definitions) to get `Request` data with command, arguments, flags
-- Dispatch request to command handlers
+- Dispatch request to your commands handlers and fallback to `clo.Dispatch` for unknown commands or nil `Request`

-Here is an example of a `main.go` that implements that (NOTE: error handling is omitted for brevity)
+Here is an example of a `main.go` that implements this approach (NOTE: error handling is omitted for brevity)

 ```
 package main